sepetowski/studyFlow/README.md

 ## Live :globe_with_meridians:

 Create an account and start using StudyFlow.
-[Join now!](https://studyflow-app.vercel.app/sign-up 'Join to StudyFlow')
+[Join now!](https://studyflow-app.vercel.app/sign-up 'Join to StudyFlow').

+You can allso use test account to check how StudyFlow works.
+**e-mail: test@test.com**
+**password: TestAccount1**

+Please remember that functionalities such as deleting the account or changing the password are not supported for test account.

 ## Features :sparkler: